about us

 (He/Him They/Them)

-Matthew Edwards is a PhD Candidate in Tri-University Program, History Department, University of Guelph
+Matthew Edwards is a PhD Candidate in Tri-University Program, History Department, University of Guelph.
+Their dissertation research examines

-Dissertation research examines the history of conversion therapy in postwar Canada, focusing on its circulation in healthcare institutions and medical schools.
+examines the history of conversion therapy in postwar Canada, focusing on its circulation in healthcare institutions and medical schools.
+Matthew is committed to mobilizing this knowledge by partnering with survivors and helping their voices be integrated into in healthcare education today.

 Mx.
 Rae Loggie